golemfactory/golem-wiki/Products/Brass-Beta/Testing.md

 ## Logs and any additional context
-_(Any additional information that could help to resolve the issue, which systems were checked to reproduce the issue)_ _Please upload your logs if there's relevant information visible_
+_(Any additional information that could help to resolve the issue, which systems were checked to reproduce the issue)_ _Please upload your logs if possible_

 ## Proposed Solution?
 _(Optional: What could be a solution for that issue)_